Animaus/grot/README.md

 # grot
-A project for learning JAVA 8, Unit-testing and get familiar with Git
+A project for learning JAVA 8, Unit-testing and getting familiar with Git